serenity-is/docs/api/js/corelib/interfaces/Fluent.md

 ##### value

-The class or classes to toggle.
-It can be a string, boolean, or an array of strings or booleans.
+Class or classes to toggle.
+Strings are split on whitespace; arrays are flattened; falsy entries are ignored.

 `string` | `boolean` | (`string` \| `boolean`)[]

 ##### add?

 `boolean`

+When `true` forces addition, when `false` forces removal, when omitted toggles.

 #### Returns